Wake County specific answer

-Beyond that, the answer to "How long does court approval take? " in Wake County is influenced by both the state's legal framework under N.
+Beyond that, "How long does court approval take? " in Wake County follows N.

 C. Gen.